GET A CALL BACK

 Appropriate documentation is required to support the request for premature closure, ensuring the claim's validity.

+Premature closure may incur penalties, such as a reduction in the applicable interest rate by 1%.
 The penalties ensure that the account holder carefully evaluates the necessity of premature closure and considers it only in genuine emergencies.
 These rules ensure that funds are primarily used for long-term savings, discouraging early withdrawals except in critical situations.

 Extension Without Contributions

-If the account holder opts not to make further contributions, the account continues to earn interest on the existing balance.
+If the Account holder opts not to make further contributions, the Account continues to earn interest on the existing balance.

 Extension With Contributions

-The account holder can continue making contributions and earn interest on the accumulated amount.
+The Account holder can continue making contributions and earn interest on the accumulated amount.

 Flexibility